 Find Health Insurance for Unemployed Individuals

 If you’re looking for health insurance, unemployment shouldn’t hinder your search.
 HealthMarkets can help you explore your health coverage options, ranging from short-term health plans to Affordable Care Act (ACA) plans.
-Our counsel is free, and we can help you find out if you’re eligible for an ACA subsidy.
-If you're looking for something else, let us help you decide which type of unemployed medical insurance will work best for your needs.
-We can help you get covered, even if your best option isn't a plan we offer.
+We can help you find out if you’re eligible for an ACA subsidy.
+If you’re looking for something else, let us help you decide which type of medical insurance will work best for your needs.
+We can help you get covered, even if your best option isn’t a plan we offer.